kamranahmedse/developer-roadmap/roadmaps/computer-science/content/base@q3nRhTYS5wg9tYnQe2sCF.md

 # BASE Model

-The rise in popularity of NoSQL databases provided a flexible and fluidity with ease to manipulate data and as a result, a new database model was designed, reflecting these properties.
-The acronym BASE is slightly more confusing than ACID but however, the words behind it suggest ways in which the BASE model is different and acronym BASE stands for:-
+The rise in popularity of NoSQL databases provided flexibility and fluidity in manipulating data, and as a result a new database model was designed that reflects these properties.
+The acronym BASE is slightly more confusing than ACID; however, the words behind it highlight how the BASE model differs.
+BASE stands for:

 *   **B**asically **A**vailable
 *   **S**oft state